 Characters in a string field can be accessed by indexing and slicing in Python.
 Indexing fetches characters at an index position; slicing fetches a group of characters.
 In the following table, assume that !fieldname! is a string field with a value of "abcde".

 The first character.

-The second to last character.
+The second-to-last character.

 The second, third, and fourth characters.